putyourlightson/craft-sprig/README.md

 # Sprig

-### A reactive Twig component framework for [Craft CMS](https://craftcms.com/).
+### A reactive Twig component framework for Craft.

 Sprig is a free plugin for [Craft CMS](https://craftcms.com/) that allows you to create reactive components from Twig templates and/or PHP classes.
 These components can re-render themselves on user-triggered events (clicks, changes to input fields, form submissions) using AJAX requests, without requiring you to write a single line of JavaScript.

-It's basically [Laravel Livewire](https://laravel-livewire.com/) for Craft, with a focus on developer experience and simplicity.
+Entirely inspired by [Laravel Livewire](https://laravel-livewire.com/).
+Built for Craft with a focus on developer experience and simplicity.

-> This plugin is currently in active development.
-Please contribute by reporting any bugs or issues.

 ![Demo](https://putyourlightson.com/assets/images/plugins/sprig/search-demo.gif)

-> No full-page requests were harmed in the making of the demo above.
+> No full-page requests were harmed in the making of this demo.

 ## Documentation